theoriginalcamper/Better-GDQ/README.md

 You can also enable an embed to place the #SDAMarathon channel chat on Quakenet-IRC next to the Twitch.tv player like during past GDQ marathons.

 ![Alt text](/screenshot.png?raw=true "Extension Screenshot")

+The schedule on the website also updates to display Video On Demand Twitch.tv links for completed runs.